April Fools! 10 Facebook Pranks You Can Pull Off in Seconds

 Anyone who leaves their Facebook profile unguarded on April 1st is a true April fool.

 If you really want to mess with someone’s day-to-day life in 2021, tampering with their social media is the way to do it.
 These sneaky Facebook pranks are fun, harmless ways to cause a little social media mayhem for April Fools’.
 You can do some of these easy April Fools’ pranks from your own account, while for others, you’ll need access to your friend’s account.
-Of course, as with any prank, make sure to assess your relationship with your prank-ee beforehand to be as sure as possible that they’ll take the prank in stride, and your April Fools’ fun doesn’t go the way of these April Fools’ pranks that went horribly wrong.
+Of course, as with any prank, make sure to assess your relationship with your prankee beforehand to be as sure as possible that they’ll take the prank in stride.
+If they do, ramp up the April Fools’ fun with the 40 funniest April Fools’ pranks to pull this year.

 You have 437 notifications